-ARTICLE 1: The Town voted unanimously to transfer \$62,500 from Free Cash to reduce the fiscal year 2024 tax rate.
+ARTICLE 1: That the Town vote to transfer a sum of money from available funds to reduce the fiscal year 2024 tax rate; or act in relation thereto.

-ARTICLE 2: The Town voted unanimously to fund the repair and replacement, including all incidental and related costs and expenses, of the roof at the Shelburne Falls Wastewater Treatment Facility, an Enterprise Fund, for which \$40,000 will be appropriated from anticipated receipts from the Buckland user assessment as a line item appropriation, and from anticipated receipts from the Town of Shelburne (pursuant to the operations agreement).
+ARTICLE 2: That the Town vote to fund the repair and replacement, including all incidental and related costs and expenses, of the roof at the Shelburne Falls Wastewater Treatment Facility, an Enterprise Fund, for which a sum of money will be appropriated from anticipated receipts from the Buckland user assessment as a line item appropriation, and from anticipated receipts from the Town of Shelburne (pursuant to the operation agreement); or act in relation thereto.

-ARTICLE 3: The Town voted unanimously to transfer the care, custody, management, and control of the real property and structures thereon located at 69 1⁄2 Conway Street, the former Buckland Police Station, from the such other officer or board having custody of the such property for such purposes as it is currently held to the Select Board for the purpose of disposition by lease, sale, or otherwise; and that such disposition be conducted in accordance with the requirements of MGL Ch.
-30b; and further to authorize the Select Board to take any and all related actions necessary or appropriate to carry out the purposes of this article.
+ARTICLE 3: That the Town vote to transfer the care, custody, management, and control of the real property and structures thereon located at 69 1⁄2 Conway Street, the former Buckland Police Station, from the such other officer or board having custody of the such property for such purposes as it is currently held to the Select Board for the purpose of disposition by lease, sale, or otherwise; and that such disposition be conducted in accordance with the requirements of MGL Ch.
+30b; and further to authorize the Select Board to take any and all related actions necessary or appropriate to carry out the purposes of this article; or act in relation thereto.

-ARTICLE 4: The Town voted, NOT unanimously, to amend the Buckland Zoning Bylaw Section VIII: General Regulations, subsection 8-4 Other Regulations as follows, with new language to be inserted as shown in bold, and deleted language as shown in strikethrough:
+ARTICLE 4.
+That the Town vote to amend the Buckland Zoning Bylaw Section VIII: General Regulations, subsection 8-4 Other Regulations as follows, with new language to be inserted as shown in bold, and deleted language as shown in strikethrough: